ctosullivan/JS-Chip-8-Emulator/README.md

 This project was made to learn about Chip-8 and basic emulation by following Eric Grandt's excellent freeCodeCamp tutorial - https://www.freecodecamp.org/news/creating-your-very-own-chip-8-emulator/ | https://github.com/ericgrandt/chip8-emulator

-BLINKY rom is by Hans Christien Egeberg
-BLITZ rom is by David Winter

 # How to Run

 ```sh